In this lesson, we'll look at how to name and rename worksheets. We'll also look at how to change the color of worksheet tabs.

-You can't have two sheets with same name in the same workbook.
+You can't have two worksheets with the same name in the same workbook.

 Certain characters are not allowed in worksheet names, including square brackets, asterisks, question marks, forward and backward slashes, periods, apostrophes, and colons.
-If try to type these characters, into a worksheet name, Excel will simply ignore the input.
+If you try to type these characters into a worksheet name, Excel will simply ignore the input.

-Note that you will not see the color change until you click enter and select another worksheet.
+Note that you won't see the color change until you click enter and select another worksheet.